 In easy terms this is stuff like Google Drive and is basically where software and other services used don’t ‘live’ on your home PC or device, but are hosted elsewhere and you access them over the internet.

-So Google docs (as one example) isn’t necessarily a programme you download onto your computer (unlike for example Microsoft Word would be loaded into your PC via an install DVD – see right pic).
-Instead, you use google’s software located ‘at google’ – and your computer accesses this software direct from google over the internet.
+So Google docs (as one example) isn’t necessarily a programme you download onto your computer (unlike for example software that ‘lives’ permanently on your computer).
+Instead, you use google’s software located ‘at google’ (on their computers called ‘servers’) – and your computer accesses this software direct from google over the internet.

 ‘Cloud computing’ has its advantages but can be a problem if you lose connection to the internet / the network… In this session we’ll think about ‘the cloud’ and see how we this helps us to think about our relationship with God!

 Exodus 13.21-22 – By day the Lord went ahead of them in a pillar of cloud to guide them on their way and by night in a pillar of fire to give them light, so that they could travel by day or night.
 Neither the pillar of cloud by day nor the pillar of fire by night left its place in front of the people.